The Best Recovery Foods for Runners (To Reduce Inflammation)

 While my post about a marathon recovery plan did touch slightly on nutrition, I wanted to go more into depth specifically about food for muscle recovery soreness and different post workout recovery supplements that I get questions about.

 First, let’s talk a little about what happens in the body during exercise and recovery.
-This is in response to a reader question.

 Does Exercise Cause Inflammation in the Body?